official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 to … say, ‘We can’t support it [regime change]’ … the attempt was made to square the circle … was actually … so to contextualise it, that regime change, if and when

-141 Manuscript note Manning to Prime Minister on Letter Meyer to Manning, 18 March 2002, ‘Iraq and
+[^141]: Manuscript note Manning to Prime Minister on Letter Meyer to Manning, 18 March 2002, ‘Iraq and
-Afghanistan: Conversation with Wolfowitz’.
-142 Public hearing, 26 November 2009, pages 38-39.
+[^142]: Public hearing, 26 November 2009, pages 38-39.
-143 Public hearing, 26 November 2009, page 39.
+[^143]: Public hearing, 26 November 2009, page 39.

 457

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordit happened, would be with the benefit of the support of the international community in the framework of UN action, quite possibly through a Security Council resolution.
+it happened, would be with the benefit of the support of the international community in the framework of UN action, quite possibly through a Security Council resolution.

 “… What we said was, ‘Let’s do this cleverly … and that means … go to the UN and